akoboakye/IBM-test_first/README.md

 # IBM-test_first
-this is to show how it is created
+this is to show how repositories are created